Open MenuHide Menu

 What it is

-The University of Texas Southwestern Medical Center Nurse Residency Program is accredited by the American Nurses Credentialing Center (ANCC).
-ANCC’s internationally renowned credentialing programs certify and recognize health care organizations that promote nursing excellence and quality patient outcomes while providing safe, positive work environments.
-Transition to Practice Programs that use the ANCC Practice Transition Accreditation Program® (PTAP) framework find value in being able to improve structures and processes by creating robust, comprehensive programs for nurses transitioning into and within the profession.
+The UT Southwestern Medical Center Nurse Residency Program is accredited by the American Nurses Credentialing Center (ANCC).
+ANCC’s credentialing programs certify and recognize health care organizations that promote nursing excellence and high-quality patient outcomes while providing safe, positive work environments.
+The ANCC Practice Transition Accreditation Program® (PTAP) framework aims to improve structures and processes by creating robust, comprehensive education initiatives for nurses transitioning into and within the profession.

 Male nurse wearing mask

-The Nurse Residency Program is a paid, fast-paced, one-year program that provides you, a recent RN graduate, the opportunity for professional growth and increased self-confidence as you transition from a student into your first patient-care role as an RN.
+The Nurse Residency Program is a paid, fast-paced one-year program that provides you, a recent graduate, the opportunity for professional growth and increased self-confidence as you transition from being a student into your first patient-care role as an RN.

 What you need to apply

-• Be a new nurse graduate with a minimum of a bachelor’s degree from an ACEN- or CCNE-accredited/state approved program
+• A minimum of a bachelor’s degree from an ACEN- or CCNE-accredited/state-approved program

-• Pass NCLEX and possess a current Texas (or Texas Board of Nurse Examiners Compact State) RN license posted on the Texas Board of Nursing website
+• A passing grade on the NCLEX and a current Texas (or Texas Board of Nurse Examiners Compact State) RN license posted on the Texas Board of Nursing website

-• Possess current Basic Life Support (BLS) certification by the American Heart Association or the American Red Cross
+• A current Basic Life Support (BLS) certification by the American Heart Association or the American Red Cross

 Workplace Settings